ecigwe/Universal-School-System-1/README.md

 * Every registered student or staff can create a personal timetable for studying.
 * Every registered student or staff can fetch their personal studying timetable.
 * Every registered student or staff can update their personal studying timetable.
 * Every registered student or staff can delete their personal studying timetable.

+### Lectures
+* Class teachers can create lectures for the class(es) they teach on their subjects of expertise.

+* Class Lectures can be created, retrieved, updated and deleted.

+* When a lecture is created, the resources (audio lecture, video lecture and notes) are not uploaded initially.

+* When the lecture has been created, the lecture can now be updated by uploading the lecture resources.

+* During the updating process the encoding type is not json.
+The encoding type in use is, **multipart/form-data**.

+* Multiple lecture resources can be uploaded.

+* A lecture resource can be deleted.

+* A Lecture resource can be downloaded.

+* When a lecture is deleted, all the resources associated with the lecture will be deleted from the server file system.

 ### Permissions For Accesssing Resources